trailofbits/dylint/examples/restriction/assert_eq_arg_misordering/README.md

 ### What it does

-Checks for invocations of `assert_eq!` whose arguments are "non-const, const", which suggests they could be "actual, expected".
+Checks for invocations of `assert_eq!` whose arguments are "non-const, const-like", which suggests they could be "actual, expected".

+An argument is "const-like" if it is const-evaluatable, or if it is a non-empty `vec!` invocation whose arguments are const-like.
+The latter allowance is needed because a `vec!` invocation allocates, and is therefore never const-evaluatable, even when its value is determined entirely by the source text.
+An empty `vec!` is excluded because moving one to the first position can leave its element type uninferable, e.g., `assert_eq!(x, vec![])` compiles but `assert_eq!(vec![], x)` does not.

 ### Why is this bad?